ombulabs/blog/_posts/2016-08-02-should-i-use-a-spy-a-double-or-an-instance-double.markdown

 ```

 This way, `whatever_method` can be called and `nil` will be returned, which is
-the return value we specified, and any other method calls will fail if we
+the return value we specified.
+Any other method calls will fail if we
-haven't specified them, like `some_method`.
+haven't specified them (e.g. `some_method`).

 If we want to have even more control over what happens with our mock object, and
 disallow arbitrary method creation like `whatever_method` or `some_method`, we
-can use a verifying double, which exist since RSpec 3 as `instance_double`:
+can use a verifying double, which exists since RSpec 3 as `instance_double`:

 ```ruby
 [9] pry(main)> user_verifiable = instance_double(User, whatever_method: nil)